iamdinhthuan/soprano/README.md

 > ### ⚠️ Warning: Windows CUDA users
 >
-> On **Windows with CUDA**, `pip` will install a CPU-only PyTorch build.
+> On Windows with CUDA, `pip` will install a CPU-only PyTorch build.
 To ensure CUDA support works as expected, reinstall PyTorch explicitly with the correct CUDA wheel **after** installing Soprano:
 >
 > ```bash
 > pip uninstall -y torch